-The Epidemiology Department requires that each full-time student formulate a plan (or request an exemption) for the WinterSession, and e-mail that plan or request to their advisor by December 1.
-The advisor will either approve, or require a change.
+The Epidemiology Department requires that each full-time student formulate a plan (or request an exemption) for the WinterSession.
+All full-time students must complete the WinterSession contract, which must be approved and signed by the advisor.
+The original signed copy of the form must be submitted by December 1 to the academic services coordinator in Kresge 926.
 Questions or concerns can be brought to the department chair for adjudication.
-All full-time students must report their approved WinterSession activities via e-mail to the academic services coordinator.

-Acceptable activities might include winter session courses, tutorials/independent study projects (with faculty members who are willing to take these on), travel tutorials, field placements, practica, community service projects, courses organized and taught by students, and skill-building workshops sponsored by administrative departments of the school.
+Acceptable activities might include courses, tutorials/independent study projects (with faculty members who are willing to take these on), travel tutorials, field placements, practica, community service projects, courses organized and taught by students, and skill-building workshops sponsored by administrative departments of the school.
 Approved activities need not be located on campus, or even in the United States.

-CALENDAR 2004-2005
+CALENDAR 2005-2006